StevenBlack/vocab/readme.md

 ### lethologica
 A temporary inability to remember a word or a name; the condition that makes you screw up your face and say, "Ooh...it's on the tip of my tongue."
 The next time a friend forgets a word, here's hoping you don't say, "Oh, there's a word for that condition.
 It's called...ooh...I forget."
-It's pronounced LETH-AL-OH- JIK-AH.

 ### lexicon
 This word refers to the working or usable vocabulary of a language, a person or a culture.
 After reading this book, your lexicon should be greatly expanded.
-Say LECKS-IH-CON.

 ### libertarian